aiforged/docs/docs/services/utilities/custom-code.md

 * **Logging:** Use the provided logger to output debug or info messages.
 * **Error Handling:** Always use try/catch and log exceptions.

-{% hint style="info" %}
+!!! info
     For field/parameter logic, you can access and modify values, add verifications, or trigger workflow actions.
 For document-level logic, you can process document batches, create work items, or update statuses.
-{% endhint %}

 ***